e-dream-ai/worker/README.md

 ### Edit .env

-Grab the appropriate runpod .env from 1Password
+Grab the appropriate runpod .env from 1Password and save to `.env`

 ## Running